minombreesjeff/darwin_env/Tools/utils/lldb/llvm/docs/LangRef.rst

-name, a (possibly empty) argument list (each with optional :ref:`parameter attributes <paramattrs>`), optional :ref:`function attributes <fnattrs>`, an optional section, an optional alignment, an optional :ref:`garbage collector name <gc>`, an opening curly brace, a list of basic blocks, and a closing curly brace.
+name, a (possibly empty) argument list (each with optional :ref:`parameter attributes <paramattrs>`), optional :ref:`function attributes <fnattrs>`, an optional section, an optional alignment, an optional :ref:`garbage collector name <gc>`, an optional :ref:`prefix <prefixdata>`, an opening curly brace, a list of basic blocks, and a closing curly brace.

-LLVM function declarations consist of the "``declare``" keyword, an optional :ref:`linkage type <linkage>`, an optional :ref:`visibility style <visibility>`, an optional :ref:`calling convention <callingconv>`, an optional ``unnamed_addr`` attribute, a return type, an optional :ref:`parameter attribute <paramattrs>` for the return type, a function name, a possibly empty list of arguments, an optional alignment, and an optional :ref:`garbage collector name <gc>`.
+LLVM function declarations consist of the "``declare``" keyword, an optional :ref:`linkage type <linkage>`, an optional :ref:`visibility style <visibility>`, an optional :ref:`calling convention <callingconv>`, an optional ``unnamed_addr`` attribute, a return type, an optional :ref:`parameter attribute <paramattrs>` for the return type, a function name, a possibly empty list of arguments, an optional alignment, an optional :ref:`garbage collector name <gc>` and an optional :ref:`prefix <prefixdata>`.

 A function definition contains a list of basic blocks, forming the CFG (Control Flow Graph) for the function.
 Each basic block may optionally start with a label (giving the basic block a symbol table entry), contains a list of instructions, and ends with a :ref:`terminator <terminators>` instruction (such as a branch or function return).
+If an explicit label is not provided, a block is assigned an implicit numbered label, using the next value from the same counter as used for unnamed temporaries (:ref:`see above<identifiers>`).
+For example, if a function entry block does not have an explicit label, it will be assigned label "%0", then the first unnamed temporary in that block will be "%1", etc.

 The first basic block in a function is special in two ways: it is immediately executed on entrance to the function, and it is not allowed